Business Financing for Retail Stores

 How do you finance the expansion of a company in Canada?

-What is the best source of financing for a retailer loan in Canada?
+What is the best source of financing for a retail loan in Canada?